dylanpieper/ShinySurveyJS-Template/readme.md

 ### Option 2: Staged JSON

 For this option, dynamic field configurations are stored as JSON objects in the `json_stage` column of the `surveys` table.
-After a survey is loaded, an asynchronous worker reads the `json_stage` configuration and re-writes the `json` column if updates are available using the [future](https://github.com/futureverse/future) package.
-The table name for the staged JSON configuration is located in the `json_stage_field_name` column.
-The table should have the following columns:
+After a survey is loaded, the asynchronous setup process reads the `json_stage` configuration and re-writes the `json` column if updates are available using the [future](https://github.com/futureverse/future) package.
+The JSON staging table may have the following columns, for example:

 -   `field_name`: The field name (e.g., age_group)
 -   `field_type`: The field type (e.g., radiogroup)